FileFighter/ClientSetup/README.md

 Depending on your configuration file (see below), you should see the application after running the script [here](http://localhost:80/).
 You should see a login page.
 For the first setup you can use the credentials.
 `username=admin` and `password=admin`
-To be sure everything is setup correctly click [here](http://localhost:80/health).
+To be sure everything is set up correctly click [here](http://localhost:80/health).
 If everything is green you are good to go.

 ## Configuration